Half-Life: Alyx: Background

 After the release of Half-Life 2 in 2004, Valve began developing a trilogy of episodic sequels, planning to release shorter games more frequently.
 Half-Life 2: Episode One was released in 2006, followed by Episode Two in 2007, which ended on a cliffhanger.
 Episode Three was scheduled for 2008, but was canceled.
-The designer Robin Walker said that Valve used the Half-Life series to "solve some interesting collision of technology and art that had reared itself"; when working on Episode Three, Valve failed to find a unifying idea that provided a sense of "wonderment, or opening, or expansion".
+The designer Robin Walker said that Valve uses the Half-Life series to "solve some interesting collision of technology and art that had reared itself", but had failed to find a unifying idea that provided a sense of "wonderment, or opening, or expansion" for Episode Three.

-Valve abandoned episodic development and made several failed attempts to develop further Half-Life projects.
+After the release of Left 4 Dead in 2008, Valve abandoned episodic development and made several failed attempts to develop further Half-Life projects.
+They decided to complete their new engine, Source 2, before beginning a new game, as developing Half-Life 2 and the Source engine simultaneously had created problems.
+In 2016 and 2017, the Half-Life writers Marc Laidlaw, Erik Wolpaw, Jay Pinkerton and Chet Faliszek left Valve.
+Coupled with Valve's support for their other franchises, journalists took the departures as an indicator that new Half-Life games were no longer in development.
 Walker blamed the lack of progress on Valve's flat management structure, whereby employees decide what to work on themselves.
-He said the team eventually decided that "we would all be happier if we worked on a big thing, even if it’s not exactly what we wanted to work on".
+He said the team eventually decided they would be happier if they worked together on a large project, even if it was not their preferred choice.

-Valve decided to complete its new engine, Source 2, before beginning a new game, as developing Half-Life 2 and the original Source engine simultaneously had created problems.
-In 2016 and 2017, the Half-Life writers Marc Laidlaw, Erik Wolpaw, Jay Pinkerton and Chet Faliszek left Valve; coupled with Valve's support for their other franchises, journalists took the departures as an indicator that new Half-Life games were no longer in development.

 In 2015, Valve collaborated with the electronics company HTC to develop the HTC Vive, a virtual reality headset released in 2016.
-Valve's president, Gabe Newell, aimed for Valve to become more like Nintendo, which develops games in tandem with hardware and allows them to create innovative games such as Super Mario 64.
-Valve experimented with VR, and in 2016 released The Lab, a collection of VR minigames.
-Valve recognized that many players wanted a more ambitious VR AAA game.
-Walker wondered if they could develop a VR "killer app", as the influential FPS Doom had been in 1993.
+Valve's president, Gabe Newell, aimed for Valve to become more like Nintendo, which develops games in tandem with hardware, allowing them to create innovative games such as Super Mario 64 (1996).
+In 2016, Valve released The Lab, a collection of VR minigames, and recognized that many players wanted a more ambitious VR AAA game.
+Walker wondered if they could develop a VR "killer app" equivalent to the influential FPS Doom in 1993.